Jira Github Integration: How-to Guide and Best Practices

 One of the main reasons to use a GitHub Jira integration is that it can let you connect your GitHub repositories with Jira, so you can link code changes, pull requests, and branches to specific Jira issues.

-In addition, connecting Jira to GitHub makes it easier to manage your project pipeline, allowing code to travel from dev teams to QA teams and so on, cutting down on back and forth.
+- streamlines your project pipeline, allowing code to travel from dev teams to QA teams and so on

 How to integrate Jira with Github